-12.7 Any player/ coach/assistant coach receiving three cautions (yellow cards) will be disciplined in accordance with NTSSA rule 3.11.2.
+12.7 Any player receiving two cautions (yellow cards) during one game shall be suspended their next scheduled league game in accordance with NTSSA rules 3.11.2.

 12.8 Any coach/assistant sent off (red card) by the referee shall immediately leave the area of the field of play and shall not interfere with nor take part in the further process of the game.
 The coach/assistant receiving the red card shall also be suspended from taking part in or be present on the field during his/her team's next game.